anvis/GenAI/Basics/Bias vs Tradeoff.md

-Every machine learning algorithm has a prediction error, which can be segmented into three subcomponents: bias error, variance error, and irreducible error.

 Bias is one type of error that occurs due to wrong assumptions about data such as assuming data is linear when in reality, data follows a complex function.
 On the other hand, variance gets introduced with high sensitivity to variations in training data.